Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Appendix

 \subsection{Cross-Model Replication}

-Task-identity cluster structure replicates on Qwen1.5-7B-Chat using the same 270 prompts and embedding procedure.
-The inter-task silhouette peaks at layer~5 (score 0.458), compared to LLaMA's peak at layer~12 (0.454).
+\paragraph{Task-identity constellations.} Task-identity cluster structure replicates on Qwen1.5-7B-Chat using the same dataset and embedding procedure.
+The inter-task silhouette peaks at layer~5 (score 0.566), compared to LLaMA's peak at layer~12 (0.454).
 The earlier peak is consistent with architectural differences: Qwen1.5 has a shallower representational trajectory, and task structure emerges in the first quarter of layers rather than the middle third.
 The near-identical peak silhouette values suggest that the strength of task-identity cluster formation is broadly comparable across model families, even if the layer at which it occurs differs.

-Directional and dimensionality analyses could not be completed on Qwen: the model produces almost no refusals on this evaluation set (1 refused-harmful, 22 over-refusal samples), leaving the harmful-refusal DIM direction undefined and making the central directional comparisons impossible.
-Full cross-model replication of the directional claims requires an evaluation set specifically designed to elicit meaningful refusal rates from Qwen.
-Nevertheless, the cross-model replication contributes a model-independent lower bound: task-identity structure of comparable strength (silhouette $\approx$0.45) forms in both architectures, confirming that the geometric substrate for over-refusal is not specific to LLaMA-3.1.
-Whether the directional geometry of over-refusal follows the same pattern remains an open question for future work.
+The behavioral silhouette (over-refusal vs.\ benign-answered) also peaks later than the inter-task silhouette and at a substantially lower value---mirroring the pattern in LLaMA where task identity crystallises before any behavioural separation (Figure~\ref{fig:q_silhouette}).
+Within-task centroid distances between over-refusal and benign-answered samples remain well below the inter-task reference across all layers, suggesting that over-refusal sits as a within-cluster perturbation in Qwen as in LLaMA.

+\paragraph{Over-refusal direction analysis (partial).} The harmful-refusal sample count in Qwen is $n{=}1$, leaving the DIM harmful-refusal direction undefined and making the central directional comparison ($\cos(\hat{\mathbf{v}}^\OR_\ell, \hat{\mathbf{r}}_\ell)$) impossible.
+Nevertheless, we characterise the over-refusal direction itself.
+We compute the global over-refusal DIM direction $\hat{\mathbf{v}}^\OR_\ell$ at each layer as the difference-in-means between over-refusal ($n{=}22$) and target-answered samples, and track its L2 magnitude across all 31 layers (Figure~\ref{fig:q_or_direction}, left).
+The magnitude profile peaks in early-to-mid layers near the constellation peak at layer~5, consistent with the LLaMA finding that the OR direction is most pronounced at the peak task-cluster layer.

+Per-task OR direction analysis is limited to a single task (cryptanalysis, the only task with sufficient over-refusal samples in Qwen), so inter-task pairwise cosine similarity cannot be computed.
+We instead track the layer-to-layer angular stability of the global over-refusal direction (Figure~\ref{fig:q_or_direction}, right): the consecutive-layer cosine rises through mid-layers as task structure crystallises and then stabilises.
+Full cross-task directional comparison requires an evaluation set that elicits over-refusal across at least two tasks in Qwen.